mattpe/hyte-web-dev/02-node-express.md

    ```

 1. Create `.editorconfig` file according to the example (see [01-tools-env.md](01-tools-env.md))
-1. Test your initial app: `npm run dev`
+1. Test your initial app: `npm run dev` (to stop the development server hit _ctrl-c_)
-1. Create a new local repository and setup a remote repository on GitHub and push your current locat project to Github.
+1. Create a new local repository and setup a remote repository on GitHub and push your current local project to Github.

     ```sh
     git init